-Make a resolution in 2019 to get the support and advice to work through life’s many issues and challenges.
+Make a resolution in 2020 to get the support and advice you deserve to work through life’s many issues and challenges.

 MCC offers a Counseling Office that offers marriage and therapy sessions with counselors trained in Islamic holistic psychology.
+WebTherapy also offered.
 Some insurance plans accepted.
 Don’t suffer alone.

 MCC offers counseling in partnership with the Khalil Center, a spiritual community wellness center that provides marriage, individual, and family counseling, premarital coaching, consultation, and a psychiatrist (medication management).
 Counseling fees payable on a sliding scale.